dcdeepesh/DiscordIPC/Documentation/Usage.md

   5. Sub/unsub to events
   6. Dispose

+> Disposing of the IPC Connection closes it, you only want to do this if you're finished receiving events

 > You need to authenticate (authorize before authenticating if necessary) before you can use the IPC.
 More information [here](https://discord.com/developers/docs/topics/rpc#authenticating).

 Here's a sample code using DiscordIPC: